sophiaajensen/ADS507-TeamProject/README.txt

 Additional Information:
 Title: Wisconsin Diagnostic Breast Cancer (WDBC)
+Title: Wisconsin Prognostic Breast Cancer (WPBC)

-Number of instances: 569
+Number of instances: 763

 Number of attributes: 32 (ID, diagnosis, 30 real-valued input features)

 Attribute information

-1) ID number
+1) Patient ID number
-2) Diagnosis (M = malignant, B = benign)
-3-32)

-Ten real-valued features are computed for each cell nucleus:
+2-31) Ten real-valued features are computed for each cell nucleus:

 	a) radius (mean of distances from center to points on the perimeter)
 	b) texture (standard deviation of gray-scale values)